rwaldron/tc39-notes/es8/2017-03/mar-21.md

 (Zibi Braniecki)

 ZB: I'm not prepared for this discussion.
 I believe Caridy will be giving this.
-Will come back in a few minutes
+Will come back in a few minutes.

 ## 6.ii Vote to accept ECMA-262 2017 final draft and forward it to Ecma GA (approval subject to completion of RF opt-out period with no opt-outs)